-This document aims to answer the typical questions you might have when considering whether to apply to the DPsych Counselling Psychology at Regent’s.
-We hope the information below will help you understand the requirements of the programme and support you in your decision.
-If your question is not answered in our programme information pages on our website or below, please do not hesitate to contact our Head of Programme Dr Isabel Henton.
+This document aims to answer some of the questions applicants might have when considering the Regent's DPsych Counselling Psychology programme.
+We hope the information below will help you to understand our requirements and support your decision-making and next steps.
+If you cannot find the answer to your question on our web pages, please do not hesitate to contact Dr Isabel Henton.

 DPsych Frequently Asked Questions